-In terms of property investment, Spain offers many great opportunities.
+In terms of investment, Spain offers many great opportunities.
 It is not just a profitable real estate market but also an attractive place for people who want to relax and retire.

 Rental Yields From Spanish Villas & Apartments

-In Spain, it is common for people to purchase property to rent it out as a holiday home.
+In Spain, it is common for people to purchase property to rent out as a holiday home.
 Therefore, many properties in Spain are advertised as “perfect property for rental purposes”.